cybercongress/cybercongress/blog/drafts/sprint-20-report/sprint-20-report.md

 Yet another sprint where we tried to fess up to.

 With our attempts to create cyberd PoC based on Cosmos SDK we [hit at performance bug of Tendermint and Cosmos](https://github.com/cybercongress/cyberd/issues/50).
 Moreover it's huge problems with multithreading.
 For now we want to add current implementation to Cyb for tests.
+But in spite of performance problems we'll not give up the Cosmos SDK as a base for cyberd in the near future.
+We intend to use it for mechanic experience in first PoC.

+@xhipster analysed 73 implementations consensus computers on a github

 As a next step we looking for Solana as base for cyberd PoC.

 Next release of Cyb [was held](https://github.com/cybercongress/cyb/releases/tag/0.0.2).
 We added navigation for queries to cyb and cyberd.
 Also we added menu with apps for "Settings" button and made search bar redesign.
 Also fixed few bugs from previous version.